US bids farewell to Trump hotel for luxury and access - ExBulletin

 Built in the 1890s, the 12-story former post office that houses the Trump International is the third tallest building in the capital, after the Washington Monument and the National Shrine of the Immaculate Conception.

-Scheduled for demolition on several occasions, she was bailed out in 2011 when Trump edged out Hilton and Hyatt with an offer committing to invest $ 200 million in a makeover.
+Scheduled for demolition on several occasions, she was bailed out in 2011 when Trump tricked Hilton and Hyatt with an offer pledging to invest $ 200 million in a makeover.

 The hotel opened in fall 2016, months before Trump entered the White House, making the new president his own landlord, in violation of a provision prohibiting elected officials from “sharing” the lease.

-An AFP review of rates found that the cheapest room in late November would cost $ 512 per night.
-One night in the Franklin Suite, including breakfast in bed, was offered for a low price of $ 12,109.98.
+An AFP review of rates found the cheapest room around the end of November would cost $ 512 per night.
+One night in the Franklin Suite, including breakfast in bed, was available for $ 12,109.98.

 But the sky-high prices didn’t translate into profits.